Welfare-Maximizing Pooled Testing: Proofs for Section (Performance of Non-Overlapping Testing)

-Without loss of generality, assume that $\bigcup_{j \in [B]} t^*_j=[n']$ for some $n'\leq n$, i.e., the first $n'$ individuals are included in some test under $T^*$.
-Notice that $\bigcup_{j \in [B]} t_j=[n']$, as each individual who is included in some test under $T^*$ is also included in some test under $T$, and no individual who is not included in some test under $T^*$ is included in $T$.
-Thus, we get that
+Note that the same individuals are tested under $T^*$ and under the intermediate test allocation~$T$, as every individual included in some test under $T^*$ is also included in some test under $T$, and $t_j \subseteq t^*_j$ for every $j \in [B]$.
+We can write the welfare of $T^*$ as